SravaniKarri137/.Net-Backend/README.md

-# 🧑‍💼 Online Recruitment System - Backend
+# 🧑‍💼 Online Recruitment Portal- Backend

 This is the **.NET Core-based backend** for the Online Recruitment System.
 It powers the APIs used by the frontend to perform recruitment operations like job postings, candidate applications, and interview scheduling.